nextcloud/collectives/README.md

-# CollectiveWiki
+# Unite

-The CollectiveWiki app provides simple wiki functionalities to collectives.
-It facilitates to record and organize knowledge in a collaborative way.
+Unite is a Nextcloud App for activist and community projects to organize together.
+Come and gather in collectives to build shared knowledge.

-* **Collective and non-hierarchical workflow by heart**: Wikis are tied to a [Nextcloud Circle](https://github.com/nextcloud/circles) and owned by the collective.
+* **Collective and non-hierarchical workflow by heart**: Collectives are tied to a [Nextcloud Circle](https://github.com/nextcloud/circles) and owned by the collective.
 * **Collaborative page editing** like known from Etherpad thanks to the [Text app](https://github.com/nextcloud/text)
 * **Well-known [Markdown](https://en.wikipedia.org/wiki/Markdown) syntax**